WOA-Project/SurfaceDuo-Guides/ReinstallWindows.md

 ## Formatting the existing Windows partition

-- Mount the partitions you have created using diskpart and assign them some letters:
+- Mount the partitions you made when you first installed Windows and assign them some letters:

 ```
 ⚠️ THESE ARE NOT ALL COMMANDS.
 DISKPART COMMANDS VARY A LOT, SO THESE ARE SOME ROUGH INSTRUCTIONS.